-## TWO: The Instagram Life
+Part 2: The Instagram Life

 In modern society, college graduates are told that Freedom leads to happiness.
 They end up graduating into a big box of nothing —the big box of possibility!
 Your future is limitless!
 You can do anything you set your mind to!

 We hand them the empty box of authenticity, tell them to look inside themselves, to awaken the giant within!
 All of this is useless as are immediately set off on their own and to find their own truth.
 They go from being a student, being told what is the next assignment, the next test, the next class to being pushed out on the curb and told to figure the rest of their lives out.